 The above sensitivity analyses have been calculated to show the movement in defined benefit obligation in isolation and assuming there are no other changes in market conditions at the reporting date.
 In practice, generally it does not occur.
 When we change one variable, it affects to others.
 In calculating the sensitivity, project unit credit method at the end of the reporting period has been applied.

-The weighted average duration of the defined benefit obligation is 6 years.
+The weighted average duration of the defined

 The Company makes payment of liabilities from its cash and cash equivalent balances whenever liability arises.
 Defined benefit liability and employer contribution